Kazakhstan: Economy

-In March 2002, the U.S. Department of Commerce granted Kazakhstan market economy status under US trade law.
-This change in status recognised substantive market economy reforms in the areas of currency convertibility, wage rate determination, openness to foreign investment, and government control over the means of production and allocation of resources.
+In March 2002 the US Department of Commerce granted Kazakhstan market economy status under US trade law.
+This change in status recognized substantive market economy reforms in the areas of currency convertibility, wage rate determination, openness to foreign investment, and government control over the means of production and allocation of resources.
 In September 2002, Kazakhstan became the first country in the CIS to receive an investment grade credit rating from a major international credit rating agency.
 By late December 2003, Kazakhstan's gross foreign debt was about $22.9 billion.
 Total governmental debt was $4.2 billion, 14% of GDP.
 There has been a reduction in the ratio of debt to GDP.
 The ratio of total governmental debt to GDP was 21.7% in 2000, 17.5% in 2001, and 15.4% in 2002.
 In 2019, it rose to 19.2%.

 Aqtau is Kazakhstan's only seaport on the Caspian Sea.

-On 29 November 2003, the Law on Changes to Tax Code which reduced tax rates was adopted.
+On 29 November 2003 the Law on Changes to Tax Code, which reduced tax rates, was adopted.
 The value added tax fell from 16% to 15%, the social tax, payable by all employers, from 21% to 20%, and the personal income tax from 30% to 20%.
 On 7 July 2006, the personal income tax was reduced even further to a flat rate of 5% for personal income in the form of dividends and 10% for other personal income.
-Kazakhstan furthered its reforms by adopting a new land code on 20 June 2003, and a new customs code on 5 April 2003.
+Kazakhstan furthered its reforms by adopting a new land code on 20 June 2003 and a new customs code on 5 April 2003.

 Kazakhstan instituted a pension reform program in 1998.
-By January 2012, the pension assets were about $17 billion (KZT 2.5 trillion).
-There are 11 saving pension funds in the country.
-The State Accumulating Pension Fund, the only state-owned fund, was privatised in 2006.
+By January 2012 the pension assets were about $17 billion (KZT 2.5 trillion).
+There are 11 savings pension funds in the country.
+The State Accumulating Pension Fund, the only state-owned fund, was privatized in 2006.
 The country's unified financial regulatory agency oversees and regulates pension funds.
 The growing demand of pension funds for investment outlets triggered the development of the debt securities market.
 Pension fund capital is being invested almost exclusively in corporate and government bonds, including the government of Kazakhstan Eurobonds.
 The government of Kazakhstan was studying a project to create a unified national pension fund and transfer all the accounts from the private pension funds into it.